s2seweis/sql-starter/README.md

 ## Comments:
 - Add Most importnant commands from the console to Best Practise Project
 - PG Module used to set up a connection to Postgres and runs some SQL/ very popular in the node community

+## Tomorrow
+- Rearrange the project, create following database shop-v1 with thow following tables: see the file Relational Model stored in the folder: postgre-sql